puigfp/puigfp.github.io/public/blog/post/2020-05-14-github-ssh/index.md

 ## Wrapping up

-A working SSH config for this use-case is:
+A working SSH config for my use-case is:

 ```
 Host github-personal